-Already this summer there have been a number of instances of players telling fans exactly how the feel.
+There were several instances in the summer of 2017 of players telling fans exactly how the feel.

-Gibson has been the most spectacular, telling Sunderland supporters while somewhat worse for wear: “We’re sh*t.
+Gibson was the most spectacular, telling Sunderland supporters while somewhat worse for wear: “We’re sh*t.
 Of course I’m bothered, I don’t want to be sh*t…There are too many people at the club who don’t give a f*ck.”

 Ronaldo certainly expressed that problem after third-place Real Madrid were beaten by city rivals Atletico Madrid in February 2016, saying: “If we were all at my level, maybe we would be leaders.”